Femasys (FEMY)

 Share Issuance

-- Femasys announced a public offering in August 2025, pricing 10,434,586 shares of common stock, or pre-funded warrants, to raise approximately $8 million.
+- In August 2025, Femasys announced the pricing of an underwritten public offering that included 10,434,586 shares of common stock, pre-funded warrants, and accompanying common warrants, expected to raise approximately $8 million in gross proceeds.

 Inbound Investments